 ...those two ingredients that, for better or worse, have

 long been relied upon to hold interest: regular dips into violence

 (or the threat of violence) and sex (or at least the possibility of

 In fact, a good editor could cut most of these projects or productions down by at least half and in the process make them more effective and interesting.

 This brings us to an important maxim:

 "But," the question is often asked, "Isn't good production always good production, no matter how much time passes?"

-Citizen Kane is considered by many film historians to be this country's greatest film.
+Citizen Kane has long been considered by many film historians to be this country's greatest film.
 In terms of production techniques it was far ahead of its time.